 18.3.
 Data collection

 Data on electricity prices are collected from all enterprices which are authorized for the sale of electricity.
-These data are collected by National Regulatory Authority.
+These data are collected by national regulatory authority GNERC.
 Prices are collected twice a yaer, at the beginning of each six-month period (January and July).
-Prices are calculated onthe basis of weighted average prices paid by end-users for electricity over the previous six months.
-Electricity consumption is used for weigts.
+Prices are calculated on the basis of weighted average prices paid by end-users for electricity over the previous six months.
+Electricity consumption is used for weights.

 18.4.
 Data validation